Speaker Tour on Contemporary German-Jewish Relations

 A Program of the American Council on Germany

 in collaboration with the American Jewish Committee

-With the goal of engaging Jewish communities in smaller U.S. cities to examine German-Jewish themes and openly discussing contemporary Germany in the context of its history, former German diplomat Stefan Schlüter is visiting 12 cities in the Southeast and Midwest in October.
-The topics he will cover during his two-week speaking tour include Jewish life in Germany, Germany’s coming to terms with its past, German-Israeli relations, rising anti-Semitism, and populism in Europe.
-In addition, the meetings will provide opportunities to discuss a wider range of topics, such as transatlantic relations, migration issues and refugee policy, developments in the EU, Brexit, and the Middle East conflict.
+From October 14 to 30, 2018, former German diplomat, Stefan Schlüter, undertook a two-week speaking tour of 12 cities in the southeastern and mid-western regions of the United States.
+The goal of this project – which was organized in collaboration with the American Jewish Committee – was to engage Jewish communities in smaller U.S. cities to examine German-Jewish themes, to openly discuss Germany today in the context of its history, and to provide opportunities to learn about contemporary Germany.
+Mr. Schlüter focused on a number of topics during the speaking tour, including Jewish life in Germany, Germany’s coming to terms with its past, German-Israeli relations, rising anti-Semitism, and populism in Europe.
+In addition, he had the opportunity to discuss a wider range of topics, such as transatlantic relations, migration issues and refugee policy, developments in the EU, Brexit, and the Middle East conflict.

 About Stefan Schlüter: